This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Because of all of that, using wood pellets means that you can very easily control and predict your temperature and your smoke levels while they burn.
-A lot of this process is controlled automatically if you’re using a pellet grill, but if you’re using wood pellets in another context it’s nice to be able to accurately predict how your food will be effected.
+A lot of this process is controlled automatically if you’re using a pellet grill, but if you’re using wood pellets in another context it’s nice to be able to accurately predict how your food will be affected.

 Since wood pellets are slow burners with moderate to high smoke levels, they’re an ideal choice for cold smoking and converting gas grills to smokers.
 Both of these uses for wood pellets are made possible with a pellet tube smoker.
 Essentially, you load a tube with wood pellets, ignite one end, and the tube will facilitate a slow, smokey burn for 3 to 5 hours.

 Wood pellets combined with a pellet tube are ideal for cold smoking because you can easily move and place the tube away from your main cooking chamber to help keep the temperature down.
-Conversely, you can place the tube closer to your food if you are smoking BBQ in your gas grill – it’s a perfect way to add smokey flavor to your cook without having to buy a smoker.
+Conversely, you can place the tube closer to your food if you are smoking BBQ on your gas grill – it’s a perfect way to add a smokey flavor to your cook without having to buy a smoker.

 Wood Chips – Overview